 Bearded dragons require their calcium levels to be higher than the phosphorous.
-However, avocados have higher amounts of phosphorous than calcium, which is not the right balance.
+However, avocados have higher amounts of phosphorus than calcium, which is not the right balance.

-And when phosphorous is more in the body, it works against calcium and prevents its absorption.
-Ideally, the calcium to phosphorous ratio in a beardies’ diet should be 2:1
+And when phosphorus is more in the body, it works against calcium and prevents its absorption.
+Ideally, the calcium to phosphorus ratio in a beardies’ diet should be 2:1

 Unsurprisingly, avocados are among the fattiest fruits ever, high in total calorie count and macro-nutrient fats.
 As you know, excess fat causes obesity.

 It is the same case with bearded dragons, especially if it is in captivity.
 This weight issue can cause severe health concerns such as dental decay, liver disease, and heart failure.
 For this reason, avocado is an unwise and unnecessary food option for your lizard friend.

 Bearded dragons cannot chew but instead eat their food by swallowing.
 Avocados can be rigid even if they are ripe.
 So, unless the fruit is completely mashed up, the beardie will choke on it and possibly suffocate to death.

 7. Fungicidal Toxins

 Apart from oxalic acid, avocados contain persins that are equally lethal to bearded dragons.
 These substances are usually present on the fruit’s skin and seeds and tend to push through to the flesh.
 Your beardy may develop diarrhea, vomiting, respiratory failure, or even death.

 What You Should Do If Your Beardie Eats an Avocado